Schlomon/Dash-Codelab-Tutorials/site/codelabs/Using-DashJS-with-JavaScript-in-VSCode.md

 // import dash
 const Dash = require("dash");

-// client options
+// define client options
 const clientOpts = {
- network: "testnet",  // as long as we set network to 'testnet' all operations
+ network: "testnet",  // as long as network is set to 'testnet', all operations
                       // performed with the client are only executed on evonet
-                       // with eDash. eDash has no value
+                      // with eDash. eDash has no value.
-                       // as it is the testnetwork
   wallet: {
     mnemonic: null,   // this line tells the network
                       // that we want to create a new wallet }
 };